Written by El Camino Travel's Colombian-American Founder, Katalina Mayorga.

 The reality is if we based all our travel decisions by following the State Department warnings religiously we would never even leave the country because of unwarranted fear.

-TOP TIPS FOR KEEPING SAFE IN COLOMBIA
+TOP TIPS FOR SOLO TRAVEL IN COLOMBIA

 So what should you do In Colombia to stay smart?
 We have a few suggestions, but as you will notice lots of these tips will seem familiar because they are common sense and what you should follow going to any country.